j3rrywan9/scala-study/docs/sbt.md

 #### Make sure to reload

-Any change to the build.sbt file or files in the project/ directory won't be immediately available within the sbt console.
+Any change to the *build.sbt* file or files in the *project/* directory won't be immediately available within the sbt console.
 The `reload` command tells sbt to re-examine the project definition and rewire the project.
-When you edit an sbt build, you’ll need to reload.
+When you edit an sbt build, you'll need to reload.

 ## Core concepts